 History and objectives:

-A prolific facade group, QJ takes credit for improvised explosive device attacks against convoys on a weekly basis.
+A prolific facade group, QJ has taken credit for improvised explosive device attacks against convoys on a weekly basis for much of 2020-2021.

 QJ exists to claim attacks launched by fasail (armed groups).
 All attacks claimed have occurred inside Iraq and are directed at the coalition.
-QJ has not claimed rocket attacks.
+QJ has not claimed rocket attacks, except for the January 5, 2022 rocket strike on Al-Asad Air base.

 QJ was first referenced by muqawama (resistance) Telegram channels on September 17, 2020, when Sabereen News “previewed” the group and noted that QJ would soon announce attacks.
 Later that day, Sabereen posted an image of QJ’s first statement claiming two attacks on U.S. convoys.